NYUAppSec/appsec_hw2/README.md

 ### Fixes and Testing

-Finally, fix the vulnerabilites that are exploited by your attacks, and verify that the attacks no long succeed on your site.
+Finally, fix the vulnerabilities that are exploited by your attacks, and verify that the attacks no long succeed on your site.
 You are allowed to use Django plugins and other libraries to fix these vulnerabilities if necessary, but please add any libraries you use to `requirements.txt`.
 To make sure that these